CHART: How Have Your Members Of Congress Voted On Gun Bills?

 Loading...

-Again, though, there are other gun control bills than this.
-The point here isn't to capture every gun bill vote ever, but to allow people to see how the people who represent them have voted on some key pieces of legislation.
+Again, though, there are more gun control bills than represented here.
+The point isn't to capture every gun bill vote ever, but to allow people to see how the people who represent them have voted on some key pieces of legislation.

 Data collected by Abigail Censky, Madeline Garcia, Danielle Kurtzleben and Lexie Schapitl/NPR.
 Design and development by Alyson Hurt and Danielle Kurtzleben/NPR.